oscar-bender-stone/honors-thesis/source/3_formal_reasoning.typ

   formulas $phi, psi in cal(F)$,

   $phi tack_cal(R) psi <=> G_cal(S)(phi) tack_cal(R)_cal(U) G_cal(S)(psi)$.

 ]

-Our motivation for defining universal systes is a property called *reflection*, similar to the one outlined in @twenty_years_rewriting_logic.
+Our motivation for defining universal systems is a property called *reflection*, similar to the one outlined in @twenty_years_rewriting_logic.
 That is, universal systems _themselves_ can be studied in the context of a single universal system.
 This enables meta-theoretic reasoning.